curl/curl/docs/libcurl/opts/CURLOPT_HSTS.md

 # DESCRIPTION

-Make the *filename* point to a file name to load an existing HSTS cache from, and to store the cache in when the easy handle is closed.
+Make the *filename* point to a filename to load an existing HSTS cache from, and to store the cache in when the easy handle is closed.
 Setting a file name with this option also enables HSTS for this handle (the equivalent of setting *CURLHSTS_ENABLE* with CURLOPT_HSTS_CTRL(3)).

 If the given file does not exist or contains no HSTS entries at startup, the HSTS cache simply starts empty.
-Setting the file name to NULL or "" only enables HSTS without reading from or writing to any file.
+Setting the filename to NULL or "" only enables HSTS without reading from or writing to any file.

 If this option is set multiple times, libcurl loads cache entries from each